mahouboy23/IB-notes/Notes 2.md

 - Africa had multiple names
 - Africa was name Cush/Ethiopia
 - Africa created a lot of stuff
-- Dark tichit
+- Dark Tichit
 - Monotapa
 - Mansa Musa king of Mali and did a pilgrimaged to Macca
 - they control the information and limit history to 6 000 years
-- the vatican has a lot of our history
+- the Vatican has a lot of our history
 - Egyptology is created by the Vatican
 - Richter Priers Egypt
 - African established the first Asian dynasties